todds-encoder/todds/ACKNOWLEDGEMENTS.md

 # Acknowledgements

-Developing png2dds is only made possible by people who share their work and expertise with others.
-This file lists people or groups whose work has been helpful for png2dds.
+Developing todds is only made possible by people who share their work and expertise with others.
+This file lists people or groups whose work has been helpful for todds.

 * **[Aras Pranckevičius](https://aras-p.info)** - [Texture Compression in 2020](https://aras-p.info/blog/2020/12/08/Texture-Compression-in-2020)
 * **[bbradson](https://github.com/bbradson)** - [DDSgenerator](https://github.com/bbradson/DDSgenerator): Basis for the bc1_alpha_bc7 encoding format.